OGRECave/ogre/Docs/src/high-level-programs.md

 ```
 and reference it with your materials.

-Incidentally, this is very similar to what the RTSS is doing internally.
+Incidentally, this is very similar to what the [RTSS](@ref rtss) is doing internally.
 Except, you do not need the @c preprocessor_defines part, as it can derive automatically from the material what needs to be done.

-# Historical background

-When the early graphic cards came into the market they contained a fixed but large set of functions with which you could influence how 3D object were rendered.
-These included influencing object positions using matrices, calculating the effect of textures on a pixel, calculating the effect of lights on vertices and so on.
-These set of functions and their implementation in hardware became later known as the graphic card fixed pipeline (or Fixed Function Pipeline).

-As graphic cards became more powerful and graphic application became more complex, a need for new ways to manipulate the rendering of 3D models became apparent.
-This need saw the introduction of shaders.

-Shaders are small custom made programs that run directly on the graphics card.
-Using these programs, one could replace the calculations that were made by the fixed pipeline and add new functionality.
-However there was a catch: If shaders are used on an object, the object can no longer use any of the functionality of the fixed pipeline.
-Any calculation that was used in the fixed pipeline needed to be recreated in the shaders.
-With early graphics applications this was not problematic.
-Shaders were simple and their numbers were kept low.
-However as applications grew in complexity this meant that the need for shaders grew as well.
-As a programmer you were left with 2 choices, both bad.
-Either create an exuberant amount of small shaders that soon became too many to effectively maintain.
-Or create an uber shader, a huge complex shader, that soon became too complex to effectively maintain as well.

-The RTSS seeks to fix those problems by automatically generating shaders based on the operations previously required from the fixed pipeline and new capabilities required by the user.

-With the introduction of the version 11 of Direct3D, a new reason for having an RTSS like system became apparent.
-With D3D11 support for fixed pipeline functionality was removed.
-Meaning, you can only render objects using shaders.
-The RTSS is an excellent tool for this purpose.